Organization of the peer review

 - Referee comments (RCs) can only be posted by the referees involved in the peer review of the manuscript in discussion.
 They can be anonymous or attributed (according to the referee's preference).

-- Editor comments (ECs) can only be posted by the topical editor of the manuscript in discussion.
+- Editor comments (ECs) can only be posted by the topic editor of the manuscript in discussion.

 - Author comments (ACs) can only be posted by the contact author of the manuscript in discussion on behalf of all co-authors.
 Co-authors can post CCs but not ACs.